RehIjnek/ufa-scraper/README.md

 | **x, y** | *Field coordinates*                 | Normalized: 0 = center, ±something = left/right, 100 = end zone. |
 | **n**    | *Event number / timestamp-ish*      | Internal ordering number; not meaningful for stats.              |
 | **ms**   | *Milliseconds since sequence start* | Only appears in pull events.                                     |

+**Assumptions**
+- Throwing / receiving / total yards will were calculated by only accruing yardage gain / loss on the y-axis
+- Advanced stats only go back as far as August 10, 2019, any game stat file prior to that date will have values zeroed out
+- Many event types were also bypassed in the scraping due to not being associated with a player ID, except throwaways and stalls
+- etc...